Cultural psychology: Mutual constitution

 Instead of making promises that depend on all of their students and faculty, they make statements that can refer to only a part of their student/ faculty body.
 The statement focuses more on what they offer, and how they uphold these promises.
 By providing evidence they provide readers with an example as to how their school community members participate in the environment they promise, accepting the community's role in their school culture.

-Past research has been conducted by middle-class North Americans analyzing culturally different societies by means of comparison mostly involving middle-class North Americans and/or aforementioned W.E.I.R.D. societies.
+Past research has been conducted by middle-class North Americans analyzing culturally different societies by using comparisons mostly involving middle-class North Americans and/or aforementioned W.E.I.R.D. societies.
 What has been characterized as Euro-American centrism, resulted in a great volume of research for this specific selection of humans.
 It has also allowed us to divert from the idea that certain psychological processes can be considered basic or universal, and recognize humans' remarkable capacity to create cultures and then be shaped by them.

 Although cultural psychology has internalized the mutually constituting model, further implementation in our society is necessary.
 Being aware of this model promotes taking responsibility for one's actions and the effect that their actions have on their community.
-Through acceptance of ones responsibilities and conscious application, communities have opportunity for improvement which in turn supports the individuals within the community.
+Through acceptance of ones responsibilities and conscious application, communities have opportunities for improvement which in turn supports the individuals within the community.
 These ideas can be found in the journal article "Cultures and Selves: A Cycle of Mutual Constitution" by Hazel Rose Markus and Shinobu Kitayama which are also represented in the graphic provided.